Is Experian Boost worth it?

 “If your score is 760 or above, you don’t need five more points,” he says.

 Rossman says the average benefit of Boost could also be “really meaningful to someone on the border between credit categories.”
-It could push you over the line to getting approved for a loan or line of credit, for example, or perhaps qualify you for a lower interest rate.
+This is especially true if the program pushes you over the line to getting approved for a loan or line of credit or if it qualifies you for a lower interest rate.

-According to Everhart, Experian Boost is also ideal for someone who has a thin credit file, or less than five tradelines in their credit profile.
-Since your credit report is like a financial profile that demonstrates positive impacts and behaviors, adding more good data only makes sense if you get the chance.
+According to Everhart, Experian Boost is also ideal for someone who has a thin credit file or fewer than five tradelines in their credit profile.
+Since your credit report is like a financial profile that allows you to demonstrate positive behaviors, adding more good data only makes sense if you get the chance.

 Other ways to ‘boost’ your credit score